-MEASUREMENT Performance Measurement Framework Performance Measurement Framework for POA 8: Efficient Revenue Management Indicator Dimension Score Scoring Criteria P8-26 Contribution to government tax revenue forecasting process Scoring method M1 Dimension.
-The extent of tax administration input to government tax revenue forecasting and estimating.
-A Dedicated expert staff within the tax administration routinely: (i) Gather data on tax revenue collection and economic conditions to provide input to government budgeting processes of tax revenue forecasting and tax revenue estimating. (ii) Monitor tax revenue collections against budgeted revenue forecasts and report findings to government at least once a month. (iii) Forecast VAT refund levels to ensure that sufficient funds are available to meet all legitimate refund claims when they occur. (iv) Monitor and report on the cost to revenue of tax expenditures annually. (v) Monitor and report on the stock of tax losses and credits/refunds carried forward by taxpayers that may be offset against future tax liabilities. В Same as A(i), (ii), and (iii). С Same as A(i) and (ii).
+MEASUREMENT Performance Measurement Framework for POA 8: Efficient Revenue Management Indicator Dimension Score Scoring Criteria P8-26 Contribution to government tax revenue forecasting process.
+Scoring method M1 Dimension.
+The extent of tax administration input to subnational government tax revenue forecasting and estimating.
+A Dedicated expert staff within the tax administration routinely: (i) Gather data on tax revenue collection and economic conditions to provide input to government budgeting processes of tax revenue forecasting and tax revenue estimating. (ii) Monitor tax revenue collections against budgeted revenue forecasts and report findings to government at least once a month. (iii) Forecast tax refund levels to ensure that sufficient funds are available to meet all legitimate refund claims when they occur. (iv) Monitor and report on the cost to revenue of tax expenditures annually. В Same as A(i), (ii), and (iii). С Same as A(i) and (ii).
 D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.
-P8-27 Adequacy of tax revenue accounting Scoring method M1 Dimension.
+P8-27 Adequacy of tax revenue accounting.
+Scoring method M1 Dimension.
 Adequacy of the tax administration's tax revenue accounting system.
-A (i) The tax administration has an automated accounting system that meets government information technology and accounting standards. (ii) The tax administration's accounting system interfaces with the Ministry of Finance revenue accounting system. (iii) All tax liabilities and related payments are posted to taxpayers' ledgers/accounts within one business day of their occurrence. (iv) Regular external and internal audits are conducted to ensure that the accounting system aligns with the tax laws (i.e., correctly calculates liabilities, penalties, and interest) and government accounting standards.
+A (i) The tax administration has an automated accounting system that meets government information technology and accounting standards. (ii) The tax administration's accounting system interfaces with the equivalent of Ministry of Finance in subnational jurisdiction revenue accounting system. (iii) All tax liabilities and related payments are posted to taxpayers' ledgers/accounts within one business day of their occurrence. (iv) Regular external and internal audits are conducted to ensure that the accounting system aligns with the tax laws (i.e., correctly calculates liabilities, penalties, and interest) and government accounting standards.

-MEASUREMENT Performance Measurement Framework for POA 8: Efficient Revenue Management Indicator Dimension Score Scoring Criteria В (i) Same as A(i). (ii) Same as A(ii). (iii) All tax liabilities and related payments are posted to taxpayers' ledgers/accounts within two business days of their occurrence. (iv) Regular internal audits are conducted to ensure that the accounting system aligns with the tax laws (i.e., correctly calculates liabilities, penalties, and interest) and government accounting standards. С (i) Same as A (i). (ii) Same as A(ii). (iii) All tax liabilities and related payments are posted to taxpayers' ledgers/accounts within three business days of their occurrence.
+MEASUREMENT Performance Measurement Framework for POA 8: Efficient Revenue Management Indicator Dimension Score Scoring Criteria (i) Same as A(i). (ii) Same as A(ii). (iii) All tax liabilities and related payments are posted to taxpayers' ledgers/accounts within two business days of their occurrence. (iv) Regular internal audits are conducted to ensure that the accounting system aligns with the tax laws (i.e., correctly calculates liabilities, penalties, and interest) and government accounting standards. С (i) Same as A (i). (ii) Same as A(ii). (iii) All tax liabilities and related payments are posted to taxpayers' ledgers/accounts within three business days of their occurrence.
 D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.
-P8-28 Adequacy of tax refund processing Scoring method M2 A All of the following are present: (i) Risk-based verification (e.g., screening of refund claims using automated risk assessment software; pre-refund audits of high-risk cases; and post-refund verification of lower-risk cases). (ii) Budget funds are allocated to meet all legitimate refund claims when they occur. (iii) Offsetting of excess VAT credits against tax arrears, except where an outstanding amount is subject to a genuine dispute. (iv) Preferential (fast-track) treatment is given to low-risk taxpayers (e.g., regular exporters with a sound compliance history). (v) Payment of interest on delayed refunds. В Same as A(i), (ii), and (iii). С Same as A(i).
+P8-28 Adequacy of tax refund processing.
+Scoring method M2 Dimension 1.
+Adequacy of the tax refund system.
+A All of the following are present: (i) Risk-based verification (e.g., screening of refund claims using automated risk assessment software; pre-refund audits of high-risk cases; and post-refund verification of lower-risk cases). (ii) Budget funds are allocated to meet all legitimate refund claims when they occur. (iii) Offsetting of excess tax credits against tax arrears, except where an outstanding amount is subject to a genuine dispute. (iv) Preferential (fast-track) treatment is given to low-risk taxpayers (e.g., regular claimants with a sound compliance history). (v) Payment of interest on delayed refunds. В Same as A(i), (ii), and (iii). С Same as A(i).
 D The requirements for a 'C' rating or higher are not met OR Evidence to objectively assess the dimension is either insufficient or unavailable.